redox-os/book/src/redox-use-cases.md

-# Redox Use Cases
+# Use Cases

-Redox is a general-purpose operating system that can be used in many situations.
+Redox is a general-purpose operating system that can be used in many scenarios.
 Some of the key use cases for Redox are as follows.

 ## Server